Authentication

 Using NextAuth you can easily create and manage sessions for your app.
 The starter template is already set up with NextAuth.
 To extend this to other wallet providers, you simply need to trigger the wallet auth command and verify the response with verifySiweMessage.

-• OAUTH (Google, Apple, etc.).
-These providers are supported but it's recommended to trigger this outside of the World App and then simply redirect back to your mini app with the access token worldapp://mini-app?app_id=appId&path=/handle-oauth?accessToken=....
+• OAuth (Google, Apple, etc.): These providers are supported but it's recommended to trigger this outside of the World App and then redirect back to your mini app with the access token worldapp://mini-app?app_id=appId&path=/handle-oauth?accessToken=....

-• Sign in with World ID.
-This is not recommended as it doesn't provide the user's wallet address.
+• Sign in with World ID: Not recommended as it doesn't provide the user's wallet address.